Why did you come to Illinois Tech?

 What is your favorite thing about being a student at Illinois Tech?

 Illinois Tech makes me feel I am doing something good with my life.
-It is obvious that IIT’s reputation precedes itself.
+It is obvious that Illinois Tech’s reputation precedes itself.
 Knowing I am part of a school that is preparing me for a career in a field I love is definitely my favorite thing about being a student at Illinois Tech.

 How has Illinois Tech helped you?